 When Lodigiani arrived at spring training, it was noticed that he had not signed his contract.
 The team’s traveling secretary was asked to take care of the problem.
 He sat at the typewriter and asked Dario what amount he had agreed to sign for.
 Lodigiani said $7,000 and that amount was placed on the contract.
 The next day Connie Mack saw him in the lobby reading a newspaper.
 He told Dario he would start the next day and be a regular.
 As he walked away he turned and said, “And I know about the extra $500.”

 In 1940 Philadelphia signed Benny McCoy to play second base.
 Lodigiani said he could hit and field better than McCoy, but he was sent anyway to Toronto to play every day.
 He got into just one game with the Athletics that season.
 At Toronto, Lodigiani was reunited with Lazzeri, who was managing the club.
-Late in 1940 Lodigiani was traded by Philadelphia to the Chicago White Sox in exchange for pitcher Jack Knott.
-In 1941 he hit .239 in 87 games and in 1942 he hit .280 in 59 games.
+In December 1940 Lodigiani was traded by Philadelphia to the Chicago White Sox in exchange for pitcher Jack Knott.
+In 1941 he hit .239 in 87 games and in 1942 he hit .280 in 59 games for the White Sox.

 With the Second World War under way, Lodigiani enlisted in the US Army Air Corps and spent 1943-45 in the service.
 He was first stationed at McClellan Field in Sacramento, with the 73rd Bomb Group, and then at Hickam Field in Hawaii.
 While in the Army he played on a service team made up of many major leaguers including Joe DiMaggio.
 The team went undefeated and then played a series of games with a Navy all-star team.
 After 11 games on different islands in the Pacific, the team was broken up.